KIT-IBT/RESILIENT/README.md

 ## Example
 ### Example for a vtp/vtu/vtk mesh:
-If you don't know if the point are good for the mesh it makes sense to start RESILENT with the optional Parameter:
+If you don't know if the points are good for the mesh, it makes sense to start RESILENT with the optional Parameter:
 ```
 RESILENT inputMesh.vtp/vtu/vtk inputMesh_wafo.vtp/vtu/vtk seedPoint.txt -writeIntermediateData -debug
 ```